BalajiKs171095/mbcrump.github.io/_posts/2017-09-11-azure-tips-and-tricks14.md

 If you want to disable the password on the Linux machine that you previously set:

 1.)
-SSH back into the machine with `ssh user@ipaddy` 2.)
-Disable password authentication with `sudo nano /etc/ssh/sshd_config`
+SSH back into the machine with `ssh user@ipaddy`.

+2.)
+Disable password authentication with `sudo nano /etc/ssh/sshd_config`.

-2.1 Ensure the following settings should are set to no:
+2.1) Ensure the following settings should are set to no:

 	ChallengeResponseAuthentication no
 	PasswordAuthentication no
 	UsePAM no

-2.2.
+2.2.)
 Reload the configuration with `sudo service ssh reload`

 3.)
 You can see if the password authentication is disabled by logging out and then trying to connect with key file authentication disabled with `ssh user@ipaddress -o PubkeyAuthentication=no`.
 You should get "Permission denied".